Frequently Asked Questions

 If I achieve a higher GPA or MCAT score than the minimum requirements, what is the benefit to my application?

 There is no benefit to applicants who present a higher GPA or MCAT score than the minimums.
 All applicants who meet the admission GPA and MCAT thresholds will be eligible for admission consideration.
-No rank order or score will be based on this information and once academic eligibility is confirmed, the GPA and MCAT scores are not considered further in the admission evaluation process.
-Other features (e.g. course selection) of the academic transcript may be considered during holistic review of applications.
+No additional benefit is accrued from providing scores higher than the threshold.
+GPA and MCAT scores are not considered in the selection process after eligibility is established.
+Other features of the academic transcript (e.g. course selection) may be considered during holistic review of applications.

 Can I use multiple transcripts to build my GPA?